nkolban/duktape-esp32/docs/Building duktape from github.md

 ESP-IDF build systems wants to compile ALL files in a directory ... and this means that files we don't want (such as Windows support) will also be compiled by default.

+### Optional
+The following step may be of use if you are attempting to run on the WROOM.
+I strongly recommend not doing that but instead run on the WROVER ESP32 module.

 4. Now we configure our version of duktape to use the low memory profile:

 ```